junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean tries to pull Cas away but the angel doesn't move.

-"Cas absorbed the souls in the Purgatory to juice up and blew up a hole to save both of us, with a little side effect we need to figure out how to fix."
+"Cas absorbed the souls in Purgatory to juice up and blew up a hole to save both of us, with a little side effect we need to figure out how to fix."
 Dean is genuinely pleased he actually managed to summarize everything downstairs in one sentence.

 "Which is?"
 Bobby prompts, eyes shifting between Cas and Dean.

-"There's this monster in the Purgatory -- the Leviathans."
-Dean considers how to best put it, "Well apparently, according to angels, these things are so vicious and can't be killed, God specifically created a Purgatory to lock them away."
+"There's this monster in Purgatory -- the Leviathans."
+Dean considers how to best put it, "Well apparently, according to angels, these things are so vicious and can't be killed, God specifically created a jail to lock them away."

 "Let me guess, now they are in Cas and ready to have some fun outside the jail."
 Bobby says gloomily.